MUKAISHIMA

 External Link to camp overview by New Mexico Bataan Memorial Project

-Special: Article regarding Pvt Edwards testimony against fellow American at Courts Martial.
-Navy man, Hirshberg, accuse of collaboration and beatings of fellow Americans.
-(Pending)
+Special article regarding Pvt Edwards testimony against fellow American at Courts Martial.
+Navy man, Hirshberg, accused of collaboration and beatings of fellow Americans.
+Further info in this PDF file re trial.